 Instead of thinking about the “how to handle million users” architecture from the beginning, we believe in creating a scalable plan, and this is what our strategy is.
-We identify the places where we possibly can face the next issue and plan accordingly so as to fix it and how we will fix the same, if and when it arrives and stand in front of us.
+We identify the places where we possibly can face the next issue and plan accordingly to fix it.

 We reexamine the plan at each step of scaling period, and try to avoid too far in detailed planning in advance, as those distant-future plans are usually worthless when it comes to really implement them at that point.

 Based on this, your role is to willingly participate in writing and enthusiastically prioritize your chunks, and compile them into small stories, because nobody knows your business domain, project, and requirements (business and user both) better than you!

 Finally at the other end of development, you’re in the charge of acceptance testing and making sure every feature is polished to perfection.